anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 9. Physical Compute Resources Manager

-ODIM provides support for this as per redfish.
+ODIM architecture provides support for this as per Redfish®.

 10. Physical Storage Resources Manager

-Currently ODIM has support for internal storage(DAS).
-Support for external/shared storage needs to be added via redfish.
+Currently ODIM architecture supports internal storage(DAS) uding Redfish®.
+Support for external/shared storage needs to be added.

 11. Accelerators

-Current nodes from vendors do not support Accelarators via redfish.
-However we should be able to provide this via the plugins that expose these via redfish.
+these are part of  Redfish®.
+However Current nodes from vendors do not support Accelarators via Redfish®.

 Left for future use